PwanPwannn/Math156-Machine-Learning-Project-Handwritten-Number-Recognition_Runpeng_William_Jiawei/README.md

    streamlit run c:/Users/runpengh1218/Desktop/Math156/Math156_Final_Project/handwritten_digit_app.py
    ```

-**If Step 2 works, then you may now use the Digit Recognition App in the browser.**
+**If Step 2 works, then you may now use the Digit Recognition App in the browser.
+You may use the image files in the testing_image folder for testing with the app.**

 **If step 2 is not working or reports any error, you may move on to step 3 and step 4.**

 3. **Navigate to the Project Directory (Your own directory, you may need to adjust the following line of code)**: